The federal Mail, Internet, or Telephone Order Merchandise Rule applies to most things you order by mail, online, or by phone. It says:

 By law, credit card billing errors must be disputed in writing within 60 days of the date that the first statement with the billing error is sent to you.
 Otherwise, you may get stuck with the bill.

 Send a dispute letter to your credit card issuer at the address listed for billing disputes, errors, or inquiries — not the address for sending your payments.
 Look on your statement, online, or your credit card agreement to get the right address.
 Use this sample letter for disputing credit and debit card charges.

 One thing to know: Some issuers let you dispute billing errors over the phone or online.
 However, to be sure that you get the full protection of the law, follow up with a letter.

-The credit card issuer must acknowledge your dispute, in writing, within 30 days of getting it, unless the problem has been resolved.
-It must resolve the dispute within two billing cycles (but not more than 90 days) after getting your letter.
+The credit card issuer must acknowledge your dispute in writing within 30 days of getting it, unless the problem has been resolved.
+The issuer must resolve the dispute within two billing cycles (but not more than 90 days) after getting your letter.

-You can withhold payment on the disputed amount and related finance or other charges during the investigation.
+You don't need to pay the disputed amount and related finance or other charges during the investigation.
 But you have to pay any part of the bill that’s not in question.
 Learn more about disputing credit card charges.

 Disputing credit card billing errors after the 60-day dispute period ends

 What if you agreed to delivery on a date in the future that turns out to be more than 60 days after your statement showing the charge was sent to you — but the delivery didn’t arrive or you rejected it because it was not what you agreed to buy?
 Can you still dispute the charge?